Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Affordable Cost of Living

 The Port Charlotte Public Library has two branches, and they have book discussion groups, a film series and free wi-fi.
 Residents enjoy seven golf courses, with another dozen in the surrounding area.
 Port Charlotte is also the spring training home of Major League Baseball's Tampa Rays.

 Port Charlotte County has a Dial-a-Ride service available to the general public.
-It is a curb-to-curb service and requires advance reservations.
-The cost to ride is $1 to $2 one way.
+The cost to ride is $1 to $3 one way.
 Sunshine Ride, also offered by the county, provides rides to people age 60 or better (or who are disabled) and makes stops at health care appointments, shopping destinations and other "life-sustaining" venues.
 The cost to ride is $1.

 Fawcett Memorial Hospital is accredited by the Joint Commission and is a Primary Stroke Center.
 It has won national recognition for its excellence in emergency medicine, general surgery, stroke care, pulmonary care and more.
 Medicare patients are accepted.
 The hospital also has a strong volunteer program.
 For military retirees, the city has a VA outpatient clinic, but the nearest VA hospital is in Bay Pines, 70 miles away.